ChukwudiKeke/MyHW/README.md

-categorize the month of the year by winter and summer season create a bar plot of monthly homicides by year add a smoothed curve to show seasonality and long term trend
+categorize the month of the year by winter and summer season create a bar plot of monthly homicides by year add a smoothed curve to show seasonality and long term trend label plot well for easy interpretation by viewers